Admiral David Stinton Ingalls

-On July 9, 1918, he was transferred to the Allied Naval Base at Dunkirk, France and attached to RAF Squadron 213 for combat experience.
+On July 9, 1918, he was transferred to the Allied Naval Base at Dunkirk, France, and attached to RAF Squadron 213 for combat experience.
 The squadron flew Sopwith Camel fighters and escorted bombers in raids on German airfields in Belgium.
-With the exception of heavy antiaircraft fire, the attacks were usually unopposed by enemy planes.
+Except for heavy antiaircraft fire, the attacks were usually unopposed by enemy planes.
 The Camel’s reputation had made the German pilots wary of trying to engage the faster and more maneuverable British aircraft.

 On October 1, 1918, David Ingalls was relieved of combat duty and sent to England to organize a U.S. Naval Air Squadron.
 After the war, Ingalls returned to Yale and finished his studies in 1920 and went on to receive an LL.D. from Harvard University Law School in 1923.

 After graduating, he joined Squire, Sanders & Dempsey as an associate.
 In 1926, he was elected to the Ohio General Assembly, where he co-sponsored the Ohio Aviation Code.
 Ingalls also served as a member of the Ohio House of Representatives from 1927 to 1929.
-He was appointed by President Herbert Hoover as assistant secretary of the navy for aviation n 1929.
+President Herbert Hoover appointed him as assistant secretary of the navy for aviation n 1929.
 As assistant secretary, he tripled the number of naval aircraft and pushed for a fully deployable carrier task force.
-For a number of years, he personally flight-tested every plane adopted by the U.S. Navy.
+For several years, he flight-tested every plane adopted by the U.S. Navy.